 All required items are listed in the "Final Report Checklist" for that specific project number.
 The order in which they are uploaded online does not matter, as long as all items are uploaded prior to clicking "Submit Final Report."

-State Library staff review the budget, photos, and certificate of occupancy, and compare them to the project and budget narratives and photos on the original application to see if all work was carried out and documented, or if an Amendment to Scope is needed.
+State Library staff review the budget, closing assurance form, any submitted photos and certificate of occupancy, and compare them to the project and budget narratives and photos on the original application to see if all work was carried out and documented, or if an Amendment to Scope is needed.
 If anything in the project and/or budget narrative changed or could not be completed, the library must request an Amendment to Scope form before submitting the final report.
 State Library staff will contact the Project Manager if anything additional is needed before the Final Report can be approved.

 Once the Final Report is approved, the library will be asked to submit three copies of the FS-10-F form by mail, with original signatures on each set in blue ink, signed by the Chief Administrative Officer (usually the Library Director or President of the Board of Trustees).
 No scanned copies or digital signatures will be accepted.

 All pages of the FS-10-F must be present and printed single-sided to be accepted.
 The FS-10-F form is different from the FS-10 form used at the beginning of the application process.
 Please pay special attention to which form you are submitting.
 State Library staff will review the FS-10-Fs and, once these are approved, the project is approved for payment of the final 10% of the award amount.